solana-developers/solana-cookbook/docs/th/guides/account-maps.md

 </SolanaCodeGroup>

-On the client-side, you can use `PublicKey.findProgramAddress()` to obtain the required `Blog` and `Post` account address, which you can pass into `connection.getAccountInfo()` to fetch the account data.
+On the client-side, you สามารถ use `PublicKey.findProgramAddress()` to obtain the required `Blog` and `Post` account address, which you สามารถ pass into `connection.getAccountInfo()` to fetch the account data.
 An example is shown below,

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>